 contains a financial plan describing the cost and funding assumptions and showing fiscal constraint; and

-within the transportation management area, conforms with Clean Air Act requirements.
+conforms with Clean Air Act requirements within applicable pollutant (non) attainment areas.

-When a long-range transportation plan is being developed, the MOA partners are working on a complex series of interrelated and overlapping tasks spanning 18 to 24 months.
+While the the RTP is being developed, the MPA partners work on a complex series of interrelated and overlapping tasks spanning 18 to 24 months.
 A general description of typical tasks follows.
-Exhibit 6 illustrates the tasks on an example 18-month timeline, and Exhibit 7 shows long-range transportation plan development responsibilities of the MOA partners.
+Exhibit 6 illustrates the tasks along a sample 18-month timeline, and Exhibit 7 shows the long-range transportation plan development responsibilities of the MPA partners.

 Exhibit 6 Typical Long-Range Transportation Plan Timeline